bordernone/SinglePlayerRacing/README.md

 In terms of learning outcomes, I have learned a lot doing this project.
 From handling game threads to working with inner game logic, I got a glimpse of how games are really built from scratch without using any game engine.
 I discovered a lot of great resources that made it possible to build this game.
 One of the things I am incredibly proud of is how flawless the logic of the game was and its implementation.
 There was 0 bugs reported by the people I asked to test the game, although it was missing some feature (like the obstacle not moving, which was actually the intension).

 ### Pangna's Contributions and Challenges
 It is really hard to decisively divide the contributions among ourselves since we worked together and helped each other debug many problems that came up.
 Thus, I will describe the parts that I spent the most time on.
 One of them that I focused on was setting up *neDB* to store and retrieve players' data.
 Players' scores and names are stored when they finished their races.
-Since only the top 10 players' data is stored in our database, I needed to sort, add, and remove new players' data.
+Since only the top 10 players' data is stored in our database in the first version, I needed to sort, add, and remove new players' data.
 I needed to check every new score with the previous records to make sure that I removed the lowest score and did not mess up the database.
+Later, the db was configured to store all instances of the gameplay but when requested for top scores, the top `n` scores are selected based on distinct players.

 *Setup neDB*
 ```javascript